inspec/inspec-aws/docs/resources/aws_waf_ip_set.md

 Use the `aws_waf_ip_set` Chef InSpec audit resource to test the properties of a single AWS Web Application Firewall (WAF) IP set.

+The `AWS::WAF::IPSet` contains one or more IP addresses or blocks of IP addresses specified in Classless Inter-Domain Routing (CIDR) notation.
+AWS WAF supports IPv4 address ranges: /8 and any range between /16 through /32.
+AWS WAF supports IPv6 address ranges: /24, /32, /48, /56, /64, and /128.

 ## Syntax

 Ensure that IP set exists.